UNIVERSITY OF WARWICK LIFESAVING CLUB

 We do have first-aid kits that may contain resources that is helpful for treating SERCs casualties (but the kit isn't always in a handy place).

-Moreover, we might have to use different equipment and putting casualties into different positions for encouraging them to recover.
 CPR and AED may also be used as a means of treatment.
 Where we will have interactive practical sub-sessions for everyone to practice and to understand the suitable treatment methods.
 Where everyone can eventually treat different types of casualties confidently.

 5) Post-SERCs Reflections